Spicy Baked Cauliflower Florets (Gobi 65)

 This recipe is featured in Throw an Indian Party, Inside or Out

-Recipe from Vegan Richa’s Indian Kitchen Copyright © 2015 by Richa Hingle.
+Recipe adapted from Vegan Richa’s Indian Kitchen Copyright © 2015 by Richa Hingle.
 Used by permission Vegan Heritage Press, LLC.

 - Servings Serves 4